Why Are Veins Blue?

 Usually, blue veins are nothing to worry about.
 But sometimes they can be a sign of vein disease.
 Read on to find out all about what your vein color means and what causes veins to be more visible.
 We’ve even included simple tips to keep your vein health in tip-top shape!

-What Causes My Veins to Look Blue?
+Why Do Veins Look Blue?

 Arteries and veins carry red blood around your body—so why are veins blue?
 There’s a simple answer to that.
 Veins look blue because of the way our eyes process light waves and color.